Middle School Math Enrichment Ideas

 Real-life math assignments are another great way to take middle school math enrichment ideas and make them fun as well as relevant to students’ everyday lives.
 Below are a couple of examples you might consider adding to your math curriculum.

 This assignment is a metric unit rate final project.
-Students are given a real chocolate fudge recipe, prices from two different grocery stores, and asked to find the better buy for their employer “Sweetness Bakery”.
-Students will use their basic adding, subtraction, multiplication, and division skills as well as decimals, rates, and unit rates to solve all the math questions in this package.
+Students are given a real chocolate fudge recipe, prices from two different grocery stores, and asked to find the better buy for their employer, “Sweetness Bakery.”
+Students will use their basic adding, subtraction, multiplication, and division skills, as well as decimals, rates, and unit rates, to solve all the math questions in this package.
 Measurements are in metric units.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 In this resource, students must find the surface area and volume of different cylinders as well as the surface area of a living room.
 Students are asked to buy paint for their homes.
 They are given three different options and must decide which option is the best for them.
 This is an application task of a real-life cylinders scenario.
-Students will use their basic adding, subtracting, multiplication, division, and decimal skills as well as using the formula for surface area and volume of a cylinder to solve all the math questions in this package.
+Students will use their basic adding, subtracting, multiplication, division, and decimal skills, as well as using the formula for surface area and volume of a cylinder to solve all the math questions in this package.
 Measurements are in metric units.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Research Careers in Math